kikuchan/query-weaver/README.md

 ```

 That's it!
-Now you can use Query Weaver interfaces on them.
+Now you can use Query Weaver interfaces on the objects.